badpaybad/push-notification-dotnetcore-for-apn-fcm/README.md

 # setup firebase

+                Server side:

-                Server side: you have to create prj then get json file for FirebaseAdmin , use it to create custom token
+                You have to create prj then get json file for FirebaseAdmin , use it to create custom token Active Authentication for firebase

+                Client side:
+                Create prj for web, android, ios
-                Client side: call api login then get custom token, use FirebaseClient lib to do
+                call api login then get custom token, use FirebaseClient lib to do

  check image: *.png